 So What's Next?

-Micro-moments must become a key part of your marketing strategy for 2017.
+Micro moments marketing must become a key part of your strategy for 2017.
 Brands can win business with timely, relevant and authentic information, like product details and reviews.

 Anticipating the ‘moment’ is key.
 Only sound planning will ensure you have the content available.
 While sounds daunting – as a ‘moment’ usually occurs once for each user – the great thing is that multiple people will be looking for the same answers at different times.
 There’s always a chance to capture the interest of your audience.
-Get in touch if you’d like to learn more about how to incorporate micro-moments in your marketing strategy.
-Our next article will dive into templates and processes to optimise your SEO for micro-moments!
+Get in touch if you’d like to learn more about how to incorporate micro moments marketing in your strategy.
+Our next article will dive into templates and processes to optimise your SEO for micro moments!